codymelton/PersonalPageProject/NOTES.md

   - `git checkout master`
   - `git merge articles` -> brings your new code into articles
   - `git push origin master` -> sync your master branch with new code

+#### Create React
+  - Make about page
+Once in your branch - Do you code for the about - once functional push your code to the about branch `git add -A`
+`git commit -m 'made about page'`
+`git push origin about` -> important part!
+`git checkout master`
+`git merge about` -> brings your code from about into master `git push origin master` -> push all new code to github